 Emergency services in the Inland Empire region

 Riverside Community Hospital's emergency room (ER) is one of the largest in the Inland Empire and staffed by a dedicated emergency team featuring board-certified physicians and nurses certified in emergency medicine.
-Our ER is the most expansive Level I Trauma Center in Southern California, verified by the American College of Surgeons (ACS).
+Our ER is the most expansive Level I Trauma Center in Southern California, designated by Riverside County.
 Our experienced emergency care treatment for 100,000 patients annually and are available 24/7 to meet your needs when unexpected illnesses or injuries occur.

 Our ER is centrally located in the heart of downtown Riverside, California, on 14th St., just off the 91 or 60 freeway.

 If you are experiencing a medical emergency, call 911 immediately.

 The American College of Cardiology (ACC) designated us as an Accredited Chest Pain Center—Primary PCI with Resuscitation.
 The Riverside County EMS Agency also designated us as an ST-Elevation Myocardial Infarction (STEMI) Receiving Center, which means we treat patients with the most severe type of heart attack.

 Riverside Community Hospital is excited to announce its newly remodeled and expanded ER, designed and equipped to provide more patients with high-quality emergency care.
 Our ER's services include:

 - 24/7 diagnostic laboratory services and a new blood draw process implemented to expedite diagnosis and treatment